akoutmos/prom_ex/README.md

 To write your own PromEx plugin, create a module that implements the `PromEx.Plugin` behaviour and collect the relevant event/polling/manual metrics.
-Be sure to check out the 1st party PromEx plugins as a reference for how plugins are written and how to collect the different types of datapoints (also checkout the [Writing PromEx Plugins ](https://hexdocs.pm/prom_ex/writing-promex-plugins.html) guide).
+Be sure to check out the 1st party PromEx plugins as a reference for how plugins are written and how to collect the different types of data points (also checkout the [Writing PromEx Plugins ](https://hexdocs.pm/prom_ex/writing-promex-plugins.html) guide).

-As a side note, PromEx will attach its own Telemetry handlers to events inorder to capture Prometheus compatible metrics and so any datapoints that are added to your `telemetry.ex` file (if you are using LiveDashboard) will not show up in PromEx.
+As a side note, PromEx will attach its own Telemetry handlers to events in order to capture Prometheus compatible metrics and so any data points that are added to your `telemetry.ex` file (if you are using LiveDashboard) will not show up in PromEx.
 One of the benefits of the Telemetry library is that you can have an arbitrary number of event handlers attached to Telemetry events and so LiveDashboard and PromEx can operate in the same application without any issues.